AeloveRim/aeloverim.github.io/docs/Installation.md

 *To get the best performance with Wabbajack, it is recommended that you have the install folder for Wabbajack, the modlist folder and the downloads folder on an SSD; ideally the same SSD.* After the installation is complete, you can move the downloads folder to a storage HDD or other storage medium to save space on your game installation drive.
 It's not recommended to allow your drive to exceed 90% of its storage space used - Windows Explorer will show a red bar under your drive if you do go over 90% so you need to be sure that you have enough space on your installation drive so that you won't exceed this 90% storage level.

 Once you have everything set in Wabbajack, hit **GO** and let it do its thing.
 It might take a while as there is a fair bit to download and the speed of this will depend on your internet performance as well as your CPU in the later stages for hashing and unpacking the downloads.

-## Commonly Failing Downloads
-Downloads from file hosts such as Google Drive and Mega can sometimes be a pain and refuse to download automatically via Wabbajack for reasons unknown.
-Any files that might give you trouble [can be found here for manual download](https://github.com/AeloveRim/TahrovinGrit/blob/main/LL%20links).

-Download these files and place them *as they are* into the same folder you told Wabbajack to put your downloads in.
-Let me reiterate just to be sure - **do not unzip the archives!**

 ## Troubleshooting
 If you're having issues with installation, check the [troubleshooting page](Troubleshooting.html).